Why Your Healthcare Provider Tests Your Blood Sugar

 Type 2 on the rise

 Type 2 diabetes is on the increase in the U.S. This rise can be controlled if more people pay attention to lifestyle choices.
 Americans eat too much and exercise too little.
 Some long-term damage to the body may already be occurring in prediabetes.
 This is especially true for the heart and circulatory system.
-In prediabetes the average and fasting blood sugars are above normal, but not quite in the range of diabetes.
+In prediabetes, both the average and fasting blood sugars are above normal, but not quite in the range of diabetes.
 People with prediabetes are at high risk of developing type 2 diabetes.
 People with prediabetes can often put off getting type 2 diabetes by doing several things.
 They can make changes in their diet, exercise more, and lose weight.
+Some overweight people may also benefit from medicines to help prevent the development of type 2 diabetes.

 What is diabetes?